Simplify the Kitchen Remodeling Process

 The Design/Build Contractor

-A design-build firm has the same responsibilities and must perform the same duties as a general contractor.
-However, the design-build firm oversees the entire project from start to finish.
-In other words, the design-build firm contributes to both the initial vision and design of the project to the final, completed project.
+The design-build firm both designs your kitchen and oversees the remodel process until it’s final and completed.
+A design-build firm has the same responsibilities and duties as a general contractor.
+In other words, the design-build firm oversees the entire project from start to finish.

-If you want only one company for design and construction services, your will want to hire a design/build firm.
-Design/build is a concept developed to benefit the remodeling homeowner by providing both quality design and construction services within the same company.
-A design/build contractor will be able to see your project through from start to finish, keeping design, construction and budget in mind.
+If you want to work with only one company for design and construction, your will want to hire a design/build firm.
+They provide both quality design and construction services within the same company.
 Some design/build firms have architects on staff, others use certified designers.

-Step 4 of the Kitchen Remodeling Process: Selecting a Professional
+Step 4 of the Kitchen Remodeling Process: Finding a Professional

-The best way to find qualified help is through word-of-mouth referrals.
+The best way to find qualified help is through word-of-mouth referrals from people you trust.
 Common sources for qualified remodelers or contractors include business colleagues, real estate agents, local material suppliers, such as lumber yards or hardware stores.

 Tips to Find a Qualified Remodeler